-Zapiet prides its culture on an environment of many talented remote team members servicing and helping clients on the most advanced store pickup + delivery tools available to Shopify and BigCommerce merchants worldwide.
+Zapiet prides its culture on an environment of many talented remote team members servicing and helping clients on the most advanced store pickup + delivery tools available to Shopify merchants worldwide.
 Our team is located in cities around the world such as Quito, Lisbon, London, Montreal, Singapore, and more!
 This Q&A sits down with Sam, Head of Merchant Success at Zapiet, to learn about his growth at the company as the company continues to grow clients and internally with more team members.

 Sam Forde is the Merchant Success Manager at Zapiet, who is not only in charge of ensuring our clients get the best support ever out of installing, using, integrating, and understanding how our solutions will help them succeed in their business, but also is in charge of creating a great company culture across various team members in different time zones.